sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

    were not known.
 The authors measured excess retention by comparing the sizes of transitive closures between the exact and conservative versions, and found that excess retention was, on average, only _0.02%_, with the maximum being only _6.1%_, as a fraction of heap size.
+This is in line with Boehm's theoetical work on why excess retention can be surprisingly small[^9].

 - *Pointer Filtering*: The authors compare the performances between their object map and the state-of-the-art BDW free-list